“Every great and deep difficulty bears in itself its own solution. It forces us to change our thinking in order to find it.”

 Sciatica and my ongoing learning process…

 Sciatica has been a reliable teacher of mine for much of my adult life.
 Until a couple of years ago I thought I had it under control, and then two weeks of flu and relative immobility brought it back into my life.
-Of course I was delighted to get a chance to figure out what this old friend had come back to teach me this time around.
+Of course I was delighted to get a chance to figure out why my old friend was back and what it had to teach me this time around…

 Pay attention to the warning signs